 Leg pain from a pinched sciatic nerve is described as sciatica.
 Other common causes of a pinched nerve may include spinal stenosis and bone spurs.
 Disc pain is when the disc space itself is the source of pain.
 The exact cause of pain generated by the disc is still controversial.

 If the pressure on the sciatic nerve is caused by an acute injury rather than degeneration, then recovery is possible.
 However a misdiagnosis of hamstring strain could lead to a wrong treatment and prolonged injury.

 SportsMed TENS therapy

 After a diagnosis of sprain, strain, herniated disc or sciatica, your back injury management plan should include physical therapy treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of mild to moderate back injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of mild to moderate back injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with back muscle rehabilitation.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)

 - Early stage injury treatment (modulated low to medium frequency ECS; continuous, low intensity)

 - Later stage injury treatment (modulated low to medium frequency EMS and ECS; surging, medium intensity)